leobudima/elogii-blog/content/driving-more-sales-with-local-delivery.md

 And because you shrink operations, you have greater visibility and control over fulfillment.
 (Especially if you’re using digital tools, like [**route optimization software**](https://elogii.com/blog/guide-to-route-optimization-software/)).

-This means less delays, missed deliveries, and a better and more friendlier delivery service.
+This means less delays, missed deliveries, and better and friendlier delivery service.

 When you add all those things up, it translates to an improved customer experience.
 And a delivery your customers will enjoy using time and time again.